Omodaka9375/Holography/readme.md

 - My phone doesn't support zoom either, but you can fiddle depth etc... with this in Init():
 - THREE.PerspectiveCamera( 75, window.innerWidth / window.innerHeight, 0, 1000 )
 - All this reduced size to 14mb (used to be 18mb)
 - It has the issue of reusing same segmentation image.
-So you need to refresh page to try another image (TODO)
+So I refresh the page, for another try on different image (TODO)

 ### Dependencies